Kaillora/ThetaBot/README.md

 - Scrapes 6 GitHub-hosted job listing repos (Jobright and SimplifyJobs)
 - Deduplicates jobs via PostgreSQL so each listing is posted at most once
-- Classifies jobs by engineering discipline (CS, EE, ME, CE, DS, Cybersecurity) using zero-shot NLP
+- Classifies jobs by engineering discipline (CS, EE, ME, CE, DS, Cybersecurity, CompE) using GPT-4.1-nano
-- Posts job embeds to a Discord channel with @role pings per category
+- Routes job embeds to a dedicated Discord channel per major, with @role pings per category
+- Computer Engineering jobs cross-post to both the CS and EE channels with their respective role pings
 - Silently skips jobs that fall under General Engineering (no relevant role ping)
 - Tracks cycle metrics (scraped, new, classified, posted counts)